Soeun Yoon

 Main

-4. Confirmation
+3. Confirmation

-The confirmation page shows the housing summary and the purchase details.
+Displays the housing summary and purchase details.

 jpg